28 The Art of Hypothesis

 □ Synchronization (lock-bound)

-These are mutually exclusive.
+These are common primary bottlenecks, but more than one can apply.
 Optimizing CPU computation when you’re memory-bound is waste.

 What percentage of time is spent in each component?